NoroffFEU/development-platforms/src/content/docs/cms/strapi.md

 There are of course numerous other tools that allow developers to create their own APIs (like Netlify CMS, Butter CMS, Umbraco CMS, Firebase, AppWrite, Parse, AWS Amplify and countless others).
 But many of these fall into the Backend as a service (BaaS) category, which means they go beyond merely CMS functionalities.
 For that reason, they should not be directly compared to products that primarily advertise themselves as headless CMS platforms.

-## Use case: creating an API
+## Use case: creating an API with Strapi

 It's time to see Strapi in action.
-In this demonstration, a simple API designed to serve clients with academic articles will be created.
-Each entry will consist of fields like title, authors, publication date, body, references and so on.
-There are many ways of creating a Strapi API.
-One of them is by integrating Strapi with PostgreSQL database.
 First, make sure you have both NodeJS and npm installed in your development environment.

-Then, follow the steps:
+Let's dive into the practical side of Strapi by creating an API.
+There are many ways of creating a Strapi API, and one effective method involves integrating Strapi with a PostgreSQL database.
+Another approach is installing Strapi using the Quickstart option, which doesn't require a connection to PostgreSQL.
+This approach is perfect for quickly setting up an API without the need for a specific database backend.

+Regardless of these two methods, each entry in the API will include essential fields such as title, authors, publication date, body, references, and more.
+Let's get started on building a API with Strapi!
+Below, we'll explore two demonstrations illustrating how to create a simple API.

+### 1. Strapi with PostgreSQL

+In this demonstration, we'll guide you through the process of installing Strapi alongside PostgreSQL.
+We'll focus on creating an API tailored to serve clients with academic articles.
+This tutorial will cover the installation steps and showcase the configuration needed to set up your API efficiently.

-### Installing PostgreSQL
+#### Installing PostgreSQL

 1. Download PosgreSQL.
 Go to https://www.postgresql.org, and download the version that corresponds to your operating system.
 2. Install PostgreSQL.
 An installation wizard will be prompted.
 Follow the steps and select the default options.